lenninrodriguez-vandal/lenninssports/README.md

 5. Deploy! 🎉

+## Developmental Insights
+Building this app was a great way to refresh my React skills.
+I learned a lot about using React Hooks effectively and handling asynchronous data fetching with `useCallback` and `useEffect`.

+## Future Enhancements
+- Add the ability to filter games by date or location.
+- Implement 'users' so that others can save their favorite teams.
+- Improve styling and user experience with additional frontend libraries.

 ## 🤝 Contributing
 Pull requests are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.